naivenom/insane/README.md

 # Web
 ### Local File Inclusion
 Open the URL, after simple and quick directory bruteforcing we find a directory .git.
 We download the Index file: [http://18.191.227.167/.git/index](http://18.191.227.167/.git/index).
-We open that downloaded file using a Hex Editor and theb we find an interesting folder/file!!<br>
+We open that downloaded file using a Hex Editor and then we find an interesting folder/file!!

 [http://18.191.227.167/crystalsfordays/traversethebridge.php](http://18.191.227.167/crystalsfordays/traversethebridge.php) The hint is saying Note2: I can't seem to remember the param.
 It's "file" We use that file parameter and exploit it.
 It is an LFI Vulnerability (Local File Inclusion).
 ![img](https://github.com/naivenom/insane/blob/master/pictures/1.png)